§170.315(d)(8) Integrity

 - A Health IT Module does not need to differentiate between internal and external transmissions as the capability’s subsequent use (post-certification) is at the discretion of the implementation setting’s policies.
 [77 FR 54251]

-Technical outcome – The health IT must be able to verify, in accordance with a hashing algorithm with security strength equal or greater than SHA-2, that information has not been altered or changed in any way.
+Technical outcome – The Health IT Module must be able to verify, in accordance with a hashing algorithm with security strength equal or greater than SHA-2, that information has not been altered or changed in any way.
 Clarifications:

 |